Reading the Improvement Board: Seeing Culture in Action

 Red Flags:

-- Vague ideas: “Improve safety”
+- Vague ideas: “Improve safety.”

 - No measurable outcome

-- No root cause link
+- No root cause connection

-Pro Validation Framework (P.H.E.R.):
+Pro Validation Framework:

 | Element | Question |